 Students may be placed on probation by either the Admissions Committee or the Academic Performance Committee.
 Probation is a status indicating that the student's scholarship is deficient and is expected to be improved to a level considered to be satisfactory by the faculty.
 Students who fail to meet probationary stipulations may expect to have their normal progress through school interrupted.
 They may be required to repeat a year or to withdraw.
 Students on probation during the first three years of the professional program are neither allowed to hold an elected office in a student association nor be eligible for nomination as an officer in a student association.
 Students are not permitted to represent the school in extracurricular activities (e.g., representation at a local, regional or national association meeting, or other professional event).
-Students are expected to discontinue any outside employment during the academic year.
+All students on probation are expected to discontinue any outside employment during the academic year.
 Students are not eligible to pledge a professional fraternity.
 Students are encouraged to avail themselves of special tutoring and counseling services for improving their academic performance.
-Additionally, students during the fourth year of the professional program must complete all required and elective advanced pharmacy practice experiential rotations at sites within the VCU School of Pharmacy system and the preceptor must have a current faculty appointment.
-Students are expected to discontinue any outside employment while completing advanced pharmacy practice experiential rotations.
 Expiration of probationary status occurs following the equivalent of an academic year (i.e., two consecutive semesters of successful academic performance during the first three professional years) and upon the successful completion of all advanced pharmacy practice experiential rotations in the fourth year.